Guillaume de Salluste Du Bartas: Life

-Relatively little is known about Du Bartas’ life.
+Relatively little is known about du Bartas’ life.
 Guillaume Sallustre was born in 1544 to a family of wealthy merchants in Montfort (in the Armagnac region).
 His family name later became ‘Salluste’ rather than 'Sallustre', perhaps to invite comparison with the Roman historian Sallust.
 He was possibly a student at College de Guyenne in Bordeaux (Michel de Montaigne’s school), and studied law in Toulouse under Jacques Cujas; he became a doctor of law in 1567 and a judge in Montfort in 1571.
-He gained the lordship of nearby Bartas (becoming Sieur Du Bartas) on his father’s death in 1566.
+He gained the lordship of nearby Bartas (becoming Seigneur du Bartas) on his father’s death in 1566.
 In 1570 he married Catherine de Manas, a local noblewoman, and they had four daughters together: Anne, Jeanne, Marie and Isabeau.

-He entered the service of Henri de Navarre in 1576, who would become Henri IV of France in 1589.
+He entered the service of Henry of Navarre in 1576, who would become Henry IV of France in 1589.
 He was sent on various diplomatic missions, including to Montmorency in 1580, and Scotland and England in 1587.
+Henry of Navarre gave him 1,000 Écu as expenses.

+Du Bartas came to Falkland Palace in July 1587 to discuss plans for James VI of Scotland to marry Henry's sister Catherine of Bourbon.
+He spent his time at Falkland with King James hunting deer and hare.
 The poet left Scotland from Dumbarton Castle for La Rochelle laden with presents.
-James VI hired one of the best ships in the kingdom for him, knighted him, and gave him a gold chain and 2000 gold crowns, "with a tablett of gold, having in itt his Majesties pourtraict", besides several hackney horses and other presents from the nobility and courtiers.
+King James hired one of the best ships in the kingdom for him, knighted him, and gave him a gold chain and 2000 gold crowns, "with a tablett of gold, having in itt his Majesties pourtraict", besides several hackney horses and other presents from the nobility and courtiers.

-He died in 1590, just weeks after composing a poem that celebrated Henri's victory at the Battle of Ivry, though it is not thought that he fought in the battle.
+He died in 1590, just weeks after composing a poem that celebrated Henry's victory at the Battle of Ivry, though it is not thought that he fought in the battle.

-Château Du Bartas, found in Saint Georges, was Du Bartas' residence in the later part of his life.
-A statue of Du Bartas stands in a square named after him in Auch, the historic capital of Gascony.
+Château Du Bartas, at Saint Georges, was du Bartas' residence in the later part of his life.
+A statue of du Bartas stands in a square named after him in Auch, the historic capital of Gascony.

 Poetry

 La muse chrestienne

-Du Bartas began writing poetry in the 1560s after being invited to do so by Jeanne d'Albret de Navarre.
+Du Bartas began writing poetry in the 1560s after being invited to do so by Jeanne d'Albret of Navarre.
 His first collection, La muse chrestienne (1574) contains ‘L’Uranie’, a verse prosopographia (vivid description of someone's face or character) in which the Christian muse urges the poet to commit himself to composing serious poetry on scriptural themes.
 The other two items in the volume, the biblical epic Judit and 'Le Triomphe de la Foi', were examples of this new religious verse.